NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Targeting Corporate Environment/Kerberos-based SPN Extraction/README.md

 3- **Limit External and Internal LDAP Queries:**
 - ![rule3](https://github.com/user-attachments/assets/d31cc115-efc6-4a93-b269-133962b478db)

+Explanation
-This prevents attackers from using LDAP enumeration tools (like GetUserSPNs.py), a well knowed script, to extract Service Principal Names.
+- This prevents attackers from using LDAP enumeration tools (like GetUserSPNs.py), a well knowed script, to extract Service Principal Names.
 LDAP is only needed for trusted systems—blocking it for regular users reduces exposure, like we've just seen.

 Note: In this experiment, CrowdSec was disabled to allow this action to proceed.